EarthObservationSimulator/instrupy/docs/common_json_objects.rst

         "@type":"Fixed"
    }

-2. :code:`"@type":"Cone"`
+2. :code:`"@type":"Circular"`

-This option indicates that the payload pointing axis can be manuvered inside a conical region of full-cone angle as indicated by the :code:`fullConeAngle` name, value pair.
+This option indicates that the payload pointing axis can be maneuvered inside a circular region of diameter as indicated by the :code:`diameter` name, value pair.
 The axis of the cone is aligned to the nominal orientation of the instrument specified in the :code:`instrument` JSON object.

 .. csv-table:: Expected parameters
    :header: Parameter, Data type, Units, Description
    :widths: 10,10,5,40

-   fullConeAngle, float, degrees, Full cone angle of the maneuverability conical region
+   diameter, float, degrees, Diameter

 Example: